cblaylock18/blog-api/README.md

 Contributions are welcome!

-1. Fork the repository.
+1. Fork this repository
-2. Create your feature branch: git checkout -b feature/your-feature
+2. Create your feature branch: `git checkout -b feature/your-feature`
-3. Commit your changes: git commit -m 'Add a cool feature'
+3. Commit your changes: `git commit -m 'Add a cool feature'`
-4. Push to the branch: git push origin feature/your-feature
+4. Push to the branch: `git push origin feature/your-feature`
-5. Open a Pull Request.
+5. Open a Pull Request

+---

 ## License